developmentseed/vt-grid/README.md

 ## Usage

-To start, you'll need an `mbtiles` file containing the original polygon data at some (high) zoom level.
-If you've got the data in, say, a shapefile or PostGIS, you can use Mapbox Studio to create a source and then export to MBTiles -- just set the min and max zoom to something high enough, and, importantly, set the buffer to 0.
+To start, you'll need an `mbtiles` file containing the original feature data at some (high) zoom level.
+If you've got the data in, say, a shapefile or PostGIS, you can use Mapbox Studio to create a source and then export to MBTiles -- just set the min and max zoom to something high enough.

+### CLI

 Let's say you've got the data in `data.mbtiles`, at zoom 12 in a layer called `'foo'`, and each polygon in this layer has a field called `density`.
 Then, you